istio/istio.io/content/en/docs/examples/virtual-machines/autoregistration/index.md

     ...
     {{< /text >}}

-1. Send a request from the `sleep` service on the pod to the virtual machine HTTP service:
+1. Send a request from the `sleep` service on the pod to the virtual machine:

     {{< text bash >}}
     $ kubectl exec -it sleep-88ddbcfdd-rm42k -c sleep -- curl auto-cloud-vm.${VM_NAMESPACE}.svc.cluster.local:8080